Launch your business in 10 days!

 Startup Costs: $500-$5K

-Time To Revenue: 3+ months
+Time to Revenue: 3+ months

 Annual Market Growth Rate: 1%

-Best for: Strong networkers, great party planners, outgoing and social entrepreneurs
+Best For: Strong networkers, great party planners, outgoing and social entrepreneurs

 Event Planner Pros: